microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/calendar-list-calendarpermissions.md

 Namespace: microsoft.graph

-Gets a collection of [calendarPermission](../resources/calendarpermission.md) objects that describe the identity and roles of users with whom the specified calendar has been shared or delegated.
+Get a collection of [calendarPermission](../resources/calendarpermission.md) resources that describe the identity and roles of users with whom the specified calendar has been shared or delegated.
 Here, the calendar can be a user calendar or group calendar.

 ## Permissions